mcheraghi/mcheraghi/README.md

 - 👋 Hi, I’m Mohsen Cheraghi
-- 👀 I’m interested in Data Science, Mathematical modeling
+- 👀 I’m interested in Data Science, Financial modeling, Mathematical modeling of physical processes

 - 📫 How to reach me ...